Gros Morne Mountain

-- Climbing Gros Morne Mountain is not permitted until the beginning of July in order to protect wildlife during critical weeks of growth and reproduction.
+- Climbing Gros Morne Mountain is not permitted until the last Friday in June in order to protect wildlife during critical weeks of growth and reproduction.
 You may still hike the 4km to the base of the mountain.
 However we ask you to appreciate the sensitive nature of this environment and not climb to the top before the month of July.

 - No dogs!!
 Dogs are not permitted on Gros Morne Mountain because of the disturbance and stress they cause for caribou, Arctic hare and rock ptarmigan.
 As well, sharp rocks on the mountain can cut dog's paws.